Any business or building owner located in the downtown district is eligible to apply for our facade grant program.

 The Design Team, made up of volunteers with backgrounds in planning, real estate, business development, public art and preservation, work to make visual improvements to downtown through good design compatible with historic features.

 Main Street’s Facade grant program is possible due to the generosity of Paul Etchepare.
 Interest from his gifted endowment to Laramie Main Street can be used to make physical improvements downtown.
-This year, $40,000 is available for grants.
+This year, $20,000 plus unused funds from last year are available.

 Main Street’s Design Team is Here to Help!